Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 5. Mix and mastering checklist
 6. Notes

+## Don't mix for too long
+Composing and arranging you can usually do for quite long but mixing you really can't.
+So many times have I caught myself mixing for hours and ending with nothing or a worse mix than before.
+This is because you turn up and/or down your mix, your ears get used to certain sounds, etc. A reference track helps with that but even with that your ears will start to hear weird stuff.
+So seriously, you'll want to not mix for longer than 30-45min and take a break.
+If you want continue with composition or whatever but actual mixing and making a lot of mixing decisions you better not do anymore.
+Just leave it and then when you come back, then mix again as you ears will be fresh and stuff.
+Perhaps after having listened to a few reference tracks to have your ears prepared.

 ## Have a reference track
 You'll want to pull in one or multiple tracks that sound similar to yours.
 Checkout the curves in SPAN (do they have a dip somewhere, or less somewhere or some heightened stuff) or tonal balance control 2.
 For example if yours sounds thin and cold checkout the 200-500 ranges of yours vs. theirs.
 Also, don't forget to LUFS match your tracks and also preferably don't forget to have a quick master chain going so the comparison is a bit more fair.
 Either way, don't try to 100% copy the curve as that is hard to do and you probably also don't want to go the exact same route.
 But yeah, learn and take it as a guidance.
 Same goes for setting levels and brightness vs. darkness in your mix.